sophie9260/sophie-project-1/assignment.md

-# H1 The Hare & the Tortoise
+#The Hare & the Tortoise

 A Hare was making fun of the Tortoise one day for being so slow.